 Registering Your Contract's Method Names

 OneKey uses the Parity on-chain registry of function signatures to display method names on the confirm screen.
-For many common method names, like token methods, this allows OneKey to successfully look up the method names by their method signature.
+For many common method names, like token methods, this allows OneKey to successfully look up the method names by their .
 However, sometimes you're using a method that is not in that on-chain registry, and OneKey will simply display Contract Interaction

 to the user.